 Business continuation insurance can help companies continue operating to meet their customers’ needs, maintaining loyalty along the way.

 Contracts are a constant in business.
 It is rare to not find one in any company’s file cabinet.
-For instance, construction firms often require the contractors they hire to possess their own liability insurance.
+For instance, construction firms often require the contractors they hire to possess their own liability insurance or errors and omissions insurance.
 These firms require the contractors to submit certificates of insurance as proof of coverage.
 These requests are often written into the contracts between the firms and contractors.
 If contractors do not comply, the firms that hired them could let them go due to breach of contract.
 Some firms will not even let contractors bid on a project unless they submit a certificate of insurance.
 Contracts help keep companies free from risks.
 They also help ensure relevant parties are properly and timely repaid.

 Although some companies might be understanding during a crisis, others might not be.
 They want the other side of their contracts to be upheld no matter what.
 This can create a tremendous strain on a company that must deal with business property loss and other factors that interrupt their normal operations.
 Business continuation insurance can help companies fulfill their ends of the contracts.
 Additionally, some contracts require this type of insurance to ensure successful completion.

 Contracts are critical to many companies.
 Business continuation insurance can help companies fulfill their obligations.
+However acts of crimes are not covered by business continuation insurance, they are covered by business crime insurance.

 Financial losses aside, disasters and unexpected events can pose existential threats to companies and their employees.
 What if a disaster strikes?
 What if our office is destroyed?
 What if our inventory is ruined?
 How will we serve our customers?
 How will we earn a living?